Home

 Welcome to the Nynke Dekker Lab

-Our lab focuses on understanding the key cellular process of replication using a combination of biophysical and biochemical approaches.
-At present, we predominantly focus on DNA replication in eukaryotic systems (including also the chromatin context), but we also have interest in bacterial and viral systems, the latter in the context of RNA replication.
-We perform our studies both in vitro, using purified components, and in vivo, observing inside living cells.
-We are particularly interested in the dynamic aspects of these processes, which we are able to observe using state-of-the-art single-molecule biophysics approaches that are highly integrated with biochemistry.
+Our lab focuses on probing and explaining protein dynamics using integrative approaches that build on quantitative biophysics and state-of-the-art biochemistry.
+At present, we predominantly concentrate on DNA replication in eukaryotic systems (including also the chromatin context), but we have also examined bacterial and viral systems, the latter in the context of RNA replication and viral capsid mechanics.
+We typically perform our studies in vitro, using purified components, which allows us to build up and control the environment.

 Together with the other Biophysics groups at Oxford, we are part of the Department of Physics.
-Our labs are housed in the beautiful state-of-the-art Dorothy Crowfoot Hodgins building, which houses the Kavli Institute for NanoScience Discovery and the Department of Biochemistry.
+Our labs are housed in the newly built Dorothy Crowfoot Hodgins building, which houses the interdisciplinary Kavli Institute for Nanoscience Discovery and the Department of Biochemistry.

 Our work

-The copying, or replication, of DNA is one of the central processes that take place in all living organisms.
-In our group, we aim at understanding the molecular processes that underlie DNA and RNA replication, with the particular goal of gaining spatiotemporal insight into their dynamics.
-More concretely, we are interested in understanding how individual molecules interact in space and time, so as to jointly perform an otherwise extremely efficient and accurate task.
+In our group, we aim at understanding the molecular processes that underlie DNA replication and virology, with the particular goal of gaining spatiotemporal insight into their dynamics.
+More concretely, we are interested in understanding how individual molecules interact in space and time, so as to jointly perform challenging tasks extremely efficiently and accurately.

-While the primary aim of our research is to give fundamental mechanistic insight into different aspects of replication, also biomedically relevant clues can be obtained using our approaches.
-For instance, we can study how mutations in a viral genome are triggered by drug compounds or how eukaryotic genomes deal with not only replication of the genome but also with the replication of epigenetic information.
+While the primary aim of our research is to provide fundamental mechanistic insight into DNA replication and virology, also biomedically relevant clues can be obtained using our approaches.
+For instance, we can study how eukaryotic genomes deal with not only replication of the genome but also with the replication of epigenetic information, or how mutations in a viral genome are triggered by drug compounds.

 JOB OPENINGS

 (1) for a talented senior postdoc in single-molecule biophysics!
-You will design and employ novel forms of biophysical instrumentation (e.g. advanced op1cal tweezers and magnetic tweezers to allow us to better study DNA replication and/or chromatin organization at the single-molecule level.
-Preferred start date is spring 2025.
+You will design and employ novel forms of biophysical instrumentation (e.g. advanced optical tweezers and magnetic tweezers) and use them to better study DNA replication and/or chromatin organization at the single-molecule level.
+Deadline: January 15th.
+Preferred start date is spring or summer 2025.

 Enquiries can be directed towards Prof. Nynke Dekker.